HistoryThis section has been translated automatically.

-- Integument (70% of patients): Multiple, symmetrically distributed, 1-3 mm large, purple-red to black-blue, only partially hyperkeratotic papules.
-The manifestation may be very discreet or absent.
-Clusters of capillaries of the nail fold as a possible precursor of an angiokeratoma.
-Hypo- or anhidrosis, therefore temperature increase during physical exertion; increased sensitivity to sudden temperature changes.
+Integument (70% of pat.; angiokeratomas): Multiple, symmetrically distributed, 1-3 mm, purplish-red to blackish-blue, only partially hyperkeratotic papules.
+The expression may be very discrete or absent.
+Tufted branching of capillaries of the nail fold as a possible harbinger of angiokeratoma.
+Hypo- or anhidrosis, therefore temperature increase during physical exertion; increased sensitivity to sudden temperature change.

-- In the further course, superficial symptoms of vascular involvement, e.g. heart failure due to cardiovascular changes(hypertrophic cardiomyopathy), progressive renal failure, nephrogenic hypertension and cerebral insults.
+In the further course, ostensibly symptoms of vascular involvement, e.g., heart failure due to cardiovascular changes(hypertrophic cardiomyopathy due to glycolipid deposition in the myocardium; further in the mitral and aortic valves and in the coronary vessels), progressive renal failure, nephrogenic hypertension, and cerebral insults.

 LaboratoryThis section has been translated automatically.

 Determination of globotriaosylceramide (Gb3) in blood (norm: < 2.3ug/l) and urine.